dediagency/sylius-seo-plugin/doc/RICH_SNIPPETS.md

 ## How does it work ?

-The RichSnippetController is the entrypoint where RichSnippets are generated.
+The `RichSnippetContext::getAvailableRichSnippets()` is the entrypoint where RichSnippets are generated.

-1. Depending on the provided parameters (Subject Type and Id), it will first try to find the right `RichSnipetSubjectInterface $subject`.
+First, the Context will try to find a `RichSnippetSubjectInterface` for the given request.
+In order to do this, it iterates over `SubjectFetcherInterface`s (see `RichSnippetContext::guessSubject()`).

-2. Then it will get the right factory for the provided Rich Snippet Type.
+Then the available `RichSnippetInterface`s for the given subject are created.
+This is done by iterating over `RichSnippetFactoryInterface`s.
+These factories are able to tell by themself whether they can handle the given subject.

-3. This factory will then be used to generate a `RichSnippetInterface $richSnippet`.
+Finally, `RichSnippetInterface` are returned by the `RichSnippetContext::getAvailableRichSnippets()`.

-4. Held data in the newly created `$richSnippet` will be rendered in the `JSonReponse` sent by the controller.
+The twig function `dedi_sylius_seo_get_rich_snippets` is used in `_richSnippets.html` to generate the `RichSnippetInterface`s and render them.

 In order to be easily extensible, several `Chain of Responsibility` design pattern have been implemented.